SyedIbrahimHamza/Atm-Machine/README.md

 * Taking user input using `input()`
 * Using `if` statements for PIN authentication and ATM operations
-* Using `while` loops for PIN attempts and menu validation
+* Using `while` loops for repeated input and validation
-* Limiting the number of incorrect PIN attempts
+* Validating user input before processing an option
+* Using a variable to store and update the account balance
 * Using `exit()` to stop the program when the account is locked
-* Updating a variable after a successful money withdrawal
-* Validating user input before processing an ATM option
+* Using a counter to limit the number of PIN attempts
+* Performing basic arithmetic operations for withdrawals and deposits
 * Structuring a program into different stages: authentication → menu → operations